Skip to content

 photo of various men's shoes

-The key to successful content marketing—including white papers—is to engage your prospects around the challenges and problems they’re facing.
+The key to successful content marketing—including white papers—is to engage prospects around the problems they’re facing.

 Next, try to think like them.
 Worry like them.
 Google like them.
 Then write for them.